-Jessica McLean is a Lecturer in Geography at Macquarie University, who is researching digital geographies and social change.
+Jessica McLean is a Senior Lecturer in Geography at Macquarie University, who is researching digital geographies and social change.

 Jess did her PhD research with Miriwoong and Gajerrong people in the Kimberley, examining changes in resource management processes in that context.
 Water matters in the Ord formed the focus of that research, including whether Indigenous peoples' water values and rights are recognised in the OFA, and more broadly in that part of northern Australia.